Adding item to the basket

 John Ruskin was an English polymath a writer, lecturer, art historian, art critic, draughtsman and philanthropist of the Victorian era.
 He wrote on subjects as varied as art, architecture, political economy, education, museology, geology, botany, ornithology, literature, history, and myth.

-Pre-order Printer friendly version
+Add to Basket Printer friendly version